 Sales and Marketing

 IAC markets its services through a wide variety of activities including traditional marketing, television, print, and radio advertising, public relations, and e-mail campaigns.
-The company spent about $1.4 billion on advertising in 2018.
-IAC is fairly reliant on Google for revenue; the search giant is IAC's biggest customer, supplying about a fifth of its revenue.
+The company spent around $1 billion on advertising in 2019, 2018 and 2017, respectively.

-Under its agreement with Google, which runs through 2020, the search giant provides IAC and its partners with sponsored listings and other search-related services for display on both desktop and mobile platforms.
+Under its agreement with Google, the search giant provides IAC and its partners with sponsored listings and other search-related services for display on both desktop and mobile platforms.

-Cash at the end of 2018 was $2.1 billion, an increase of $500 billion from the prior year.
-Cash from operations contributed $988.1 million to the coffers, while investing activities used $173.4 million, mainly for purchases of marketable debt securities and capital expenditures.
-Financing activities used another $312.8 million for taxes paid related to stock-based awards, dividends to stockholders, and stock repurchases.
+Cash at the end of 2019 was $3.1 billion, an increase of $1 billion from the prior year.
+Cash from operations contributed $937.9 million to the coffers, while investing activities used $329.5 million, mainly for purchases of investment and acquisitions.
+Financing activities provided $399.8 million due to proceeds from issuance of IAC debt.

 Mergers and Acquisitions